evanj/isspace_locale/README.md

-# locale_isspace: weird isspace behaviour on Mac OS X
+# isspace_locale: weird isspace behaviour on Mac OS X

 A C program to print the values where `isspace()` returns true.
 This was used to understand a strange corner case bug in Postgres when running on Mac OS X.